ValK-98/api-web-server/README.md

 ### **R4 - Identify and discuss the key functionalities and benefits of an ORM**

+An Object-Relational Mapping (ORM) is a programming technique that is used to map incompatible data from a programming language into data that a relational database can use.

+**Some of it's key functionalities are:**

+* Data Abstraction:
+    * ORM abstract the database system, allowing developers to work with data as objects, reducing the need to write SQL queries.
+However, this can sometimes lead to inefficient queries if the ORM is not used carefully.

+* Database Synchronization:
+    * ORM synchronizes the database schema with the application model.
+Changes in the model can be automatically propagated to the database schema.
+In large projects however, this can lead to a need to have the database schema carefully managed to prevent mistakes or data loss.

+* CRUD Operations:
+    * Simplifies Create, Read, Update, and Delete (CRUD) operations.
+Developers interact with objects rather than SQL.
+Sometimes this can hide the complexity of the operations thus impacting the performance implications.

+* Query Capability:
+    * Provides a querying capability that lets developers write queries using the programming language's features rather than SQL.
+But sometimes this can be less effective than writing native SQL queries, especially for complex operations.

+**Some of it's key benefits are:**

+* Increased Productivity:
+    * Automates boilerplate code for database operations, allowing developers to focus on business logic.
+However this can lead to a potential lack of understanding of the underlying database operations.

+* Maintainability:
+    * Code is more maintainable and understandable, as it aligns with the application's domain model.
+However the nuance is that complex queries can become more convoluted.

+* Reduced SQL Injection Risk:
+    * By abstracting SQL queries, ORMs can reduce the risk of SQL injection attacks.
+However, this does not eliminate the need for careful security practices.
+Especially if raw SQL is still used for complex queries.

+* Integration with Application Logic:
+    * Seamless integration with the programming language's own constructs.
+But, this can sometimes lead to a blurring of boundaries between the database layer and application logic.

+ORMs provide a convenient and efficient way to interact with databases, however their use requires an understanding of their limitations as well as the database system in use.

 ### **R5 - Document all endpoints for your API**